ikepgh/AmiTwitter/README.txt

 Have an established Twitter account, Enter your Twitter account username/password in the 'Settings' window, be connected to the internet.
 Additionally, it can be started from the commandline for a more verbose output (should you desire...).
-Check the FAQ menu item first if you run into issues...
+Check the read-me-first.html file in the Docs folder and the FAQ menu item first if you run into issues...

 VERSION HISTORY
 ---------------
-0.23 - Beta 1 Release - Users controls are now tabbed; added Users/Show - can search by User Name and it will display the last Tweet by that User (whether you are following them or not); fixed minor display bug (missing </small> tag) 0.22 - Major implementations: Blocking/Unblocking; Receive/Stop receiving SMS messages; ability to update your profile;
+0.23 - Public Beta Release 1 - Users controls are now tabbed; added Users/Show - can search by User Name and it will display the last Tweet by that User (whether you are following them or not); fixed minor display bug (missing </small> tag) 0.22 - Major implementations: Blocking/Unblocking; Receive/Stop receiving SMS messages; ability to update your profile;
 view Tweets that you have marked as Favorites, also can view users currently being Blocked by you (via User ID)